Movie Review: “Why Him?”

 Pro: Keegan-Michael Key (+4pts)

 I did not expect to see Keegan-Michael Key in this movie as much as I did.
-After Bryan Cranston and James Franco, he was easily the best part of the movie.
-His character was a lot of fun, with some shocking scenes, awkward scenes, bizarre scenes.
-I never knew what to expect with this character around.
-It was like he was the comedic relief in a comedy, which worked so well because it allowed Bryan Cranston and James Franco to play straight characters in certain scenes where Keegan-Michael Key took the comedic role which I think kept the movie feeling fresh from a comedy standpoint.
+After Bryan Cranston and James Franco, he was easily the most entertaining character in this movie.
+His character was a lot of fun, with some shocking scenes, awkward scenes, and bizarre scenes (I know that may sound a little redundant).
+I never knew what to expect when this character was around.
+It was like he was the comedic relief in a comedy, which worked so well because it allowed Bryan Cranston and James Franco to temporatily play straight characters and focus on the drama when the plot needed that from them.
+I think this kept the movie feeling comedically entertaining, while allowing the main characters to move the plot along.

 Con: Franco & Deutch (-3pts)